frostcone/magmaguy.com/wiki/en/elitemobs/prestige_system.md

 - Chance to crit (starting from prestige 2)
 - Chance to dodge (starting from prestige 3)

-Additionally, players will gain more money per kill for each prestige tier they increase, but rank costs will also go up proportionately.
-This is to reward players for upgrading, but also to lower the incentive that a player might have to try to farm at a really high level and then find a way to use that money to speed through the ranks of the next prestige run.
+Additionally, players will gain more money per kill for each prestige tier they increase, but rank costs will also go up proportionately. <br>This is to reward players for upgrading, but also to lower the incentive that a player might have to try to farm at a really high level and then find a way to use that money to speed through the ranks of the next prestige run.

 A fully upgraded player can experience 120 max health (compared to the vanilla 20), 10% base chance to dodge, 10% base chance to crit and 15x currency multiplier.
 This assumes a default setup. ***It's also important to note that this is for the maximum rank of Prestige 10 rank 20, which takes dedicated players years to obtain.*** Most people will stop playing Minecraft before grinding enough to reach this level.